-Mr. Bennett has also presided over the sale of numerous exceptional coloured diamonds, including the world auction record for any pink diamond: $46.2 million for the “Graff Pink”, a 24.78 carat Fancy Intense pink diamond, in November 2010.
-He also set the world auction record price per carat for any diamond or any gemstone: $48.6 million ($4,028,941 per carat) for the “Blue Moon of Josephine” – a 12.03-carat Fancy Vivid blue diamond – set in November 2015.
+Mr. Bennett has also presided over the sale of 4 out of the 5 most expensive jewels in auction history.
+These include the world auction record for any diamond or gemstone: $71.2 million for the “CTF Pink Star”, a 59.60-carat Fancy Vivid Pink Internally Flawless diamond, in April 2017.
+He also set the world auction record price per carat for any diamond or any gemstone: $48.6 million ($4,028,941 per carat) for the “Blue Moon of Josephine” – a 12.03-carat Fancy Vivid blue diamond –in November 2015.

 He is known as the “100-carat man” for the sale of seven 100-carat diamonds, each of which established record prices.
 In May 2015, he set three auction records with the sale for $30.3 million (CHF 28.2 million) of the 25.59-carat ‘Sunrise Ruby’: the record price for a ruby and for a ruby per carat, as well as a record for a jewel by Cartier.